 - Fear: This is a common feeling that occurs when faced with immediate danger.

 - Anxiety: The feeling of constantly worrying and awaiting stressful situations.

 - Panic Attack: An exaggerated fear or reaction to anxiety.

 1) Break the Anxiety-Breathlessness Cycle

-Whether you’ve recently been diagnosed or have stage 4 COPD, it’s very clear that the main symptom of COPD is shortness of breath.
-Which is where the endless anxiety-breathlessness cycle begins.
+Whether you’ve recently been diagnosed or have stage 4 COPD, it’s very clear that the main symptom of COPD is breathlessness (shortness of breath).
+This is where the endless anxiety-breathlessness cycle begins.
 As the presence of even the slightest shortness of breath can cause your anxiety levels to skyrocket or even induce panic attacks.

 Feelings of anxiety then cause your breathing rate to increase, adding to the severity of your shortness of breath, which then causes you to become anxious.

 Starting to get the picture of how closely intertwined anxiety and COPD are?
 To help, lets break down the anxiety-breathlessness cycle:

 - The main symptom of COPD, breathlessness, can cause anxiety and even panic attacks.

 - Anxiety makes you breathe faster, further worsening shortness of breath that results in you becoming more anxious.